 - Survey researcher: Design and administer public health surveys to gather information on the prevalence of chronic illnesses, health disparities, and other health-related topics.

 Specialists from almost every professional background have something valuable to offer the public health field, from technical skills and experience to general knowledge of specific health issues.
 Students who have not yet started their careers are also essential to the growth of the public health sector, as they contribute fresh insights and perspectives to improve health services and contribute to ongoing discussions.
 However, the type of work one can expect to perform largely depends on where they are employed, as every workplace prioritizes different activities and outcomes.
 That’s why finding the best public health career path involves personal reflection and plenty of occupational research.

 Where can you work as a public health professional?

 These institutions leverage their administrative authority to enact public health policies and ensure private companies remain compliant with existing laws and regulations.
 Working for a government agency gives public health professionals access to cutting-edge technologies and sensitive information that may not be widely available.
-Each federal- and state-run health department has its own operational scope and funding limitations, though most federal agencies have significant resources at their disposal.
+Each federal- and state-run hospital and health department has its own operational scope and funding limitations, though most institutions have significant resources at their disposal.
 Almost all public health agencies in the U.S. fall under the purview of the Department of Health and Human Services, including: